saworz/nbp-api-fetcher/README.md

 ![data-selection-image](https://github.com/saworz/images/blob/main/nbp-fetcher-1.png?raw=true)

 ### 4. Saving data
-CsvConverted mentioned in paragraph 2 saves the data to .csv file named "all_currency_data.csv" file.
+Dataframe mentioned in paragraph 2 saves the data to .csv file named "all_currency_data.csv" file.
 By selecting data with checkboxes user can choose currency pairs exchange rates to save, either locally or to the server. <b>Download as .csv</b> button downloads .csv file with selected pairs and
 <b>Save to server</b> saves the same file to the server.